jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 There is no easy answer.
 Remember in no story does anyone ever say they're evil.
 Society's rulebook will never call itself a Death Star.
 The lesson Stargazer is it'll never be easy to know the difference between good and bad rules.
 Anyone can proclaim rules.
 Even kids on the playground can say "only tall kids can play," and others, based on personality, will obey or rebel.

 Majic is thus our best judge of the rules.
 Majic feels right.
 It naturally makes us smile.
 It improves us and our way of life.
-From teaching a kid to walk to teaching a grandmother to "Skype in" and watch her grandkid's first steps.
+From teaching a kid to walk, to teaching a grandmother to "Skype in" and watch her grandkid's first steps.

-Believing, pursuing, and defending majic turns us into player gods.
-After all, no game is about holding back progress.

 So, when you're teaching, learning, or using a new tool and someone steps in your way with a rule, ask yourself if you feel happy.
 If you do ask the rule-maker why he doesn't.
 Perhaps there's a good reason.
 But keep Sophia in mind.
 She gave one of our greatest writers and orators his start.
 Yet she lived a miserable life watching him achieve greatness.